Gusi/docs.everlaps.com/docs/en/race-formats/qualify-finals.md

 - **Last lap**: Time allowed to complete the last lap once the heat has ended (or the end of individual qualifying time).
 According to some regulations, it should be 150% of the time calculated for a lap.

-- **Finals delay**: For finals, establishes the time from the beginning of the final during which crossings are not counted.
+- **Finals delay**: For finals, establishes the time from the beginning of the final during which passings are not counted.
 This is useful on tracks where the starting grid crosses the finishing line, avoids drivers starting behind it getting a lap counted at the very beginning of the final.

 ---